AFC Grants Application Guide

 What is an Age-friendly Community?

-Establishing age-friendly communities in B.C. builds on global findings from the World Health Organization (WHO)’s Global Age-friendly Cities Guide and the Canadian Age-friendly Rural and Remote Communities Guide.
+In B.C., age-friendly community work builds on global research from the World Health Organization’s Global Age-friendly Cities Guide and Canada’s Age-friendly Rural and Remote Communities Guide.

 2.1 Age-friendly Community